abdullahakintobi/beepjoker/README.md

-# 🤖 BeepJokerBot – Your AI-Powered Telegram Joke Bot
+# 🤖 BeepJoker – Your AI-Powered Telegram Joke Bot

-**BeepJokerBot** is a fun, AI-powered Telegram bot that delivers a single hilarious joke (with emojis!) based on any topic you mention.
-Just tag the bot in a message like `@BeepJokerBot cats`, and it’ll do the rest.
+**BeepJoker** is a fun, AI-powered Telegram bot that delivers a single hilarious joke (with emojis!) based on any topic you mention.
+Just tag the bot in a message like `@BeepJoker cats`, and it’ll do the rest.

 Built with: